Nominated by: Yiannis Lagos

 She founded her own investment company Auro Invest in 2007.
 Then, in 2009, the second generation in the family business felt it was time to transfer some of its responsibilities to the third generation.
 Teresa decided together with her brother and cousins that it was time to focus on the Kemppi business.
 She resigned from the Red Cross and joined Kemppi in an executive capacity as its Manager of Business Development & Market Intelligence.
 In that position, she learned about the welding business in detail and about the challenges of developing of welding equipment and software.
 She conducted many ethnographical customer studies with her team to learn more about customer’s needs and experiences and was also responsible for running the annual strategy process with the management team.
 This prepared her well for her next role in the company.

 In 2014, it was time to finalise the generational handover.
 Teresa became the Executive chairman of Kemppi, with responsibility for the entire welding business, while her cousin, Antti, became Executive chairman of the renamed mother company, Kemppi Group.
-As one of their first tasks, the cousins had the honour of accepting The Finnish Family Company of the Year Award 2014 on behalf of the Kemppi Group.
+As one of their first tasks, the cousins had the honor of accepting The Finnish Family Company of the Year Award 2014 on behalf of the Kemppi Group.
 They were extremely happy with this acknowledgement of the work of the previous generations and set out in pursuit of the vision of making Kemppi a truly global player in the high-tech arc welding market.

 The Kemppi family has also other companies that have kept Teresa busy over the years.
 In 2012, she was nominated as board member to the real-estate company, Kemppi-Kiinteistöt, and she also took the chairmanship its investment company, Kemppi-Yhtiöt.
 Nowadays, the Kemppi Group has another daughter company, Kempower, focusing on rapid charging solutions for electric vehicles and Teresa has been on its board since 2018.

-In addition to the family business responsibilities, Teresa has been active in other organisations as well.
+In addition to the family business responsibilities, Teresa has been active in other organizations as well.
 In 2011, she became a Chairman of the local branch bank of Svenska Handelsbanken in Lahti.
-In 2015, she was appointed Chair of the board of The Association for Finnish Work, a non-profit organisation that works to improve the competitive position of Finnish products and to promote the reputation of Finnish work.
+In 2015, she was appointed Chair of the board of The Association for Finnish Work, a non-profit organization that works to improve the competitive position of Finnish products and to promote the reputation of Finnish work.
 In 2017, she was appointed as a non-executive director to the board of the publicly listed cargo handling manufacturer Cargotec.
 In 2018, she was elected to the board of directors of Lappeenranta-Lahti University of Technology (LUT University), where she serves as Vice Chairman of the Board.
 Locally she is active in the Industrial Society of Lahti and serves as its Vice Chairman.
 Environmental values are also important to her and she is a member of the Lake Vesijärvi Foundation’s representative assembly, a foundation of which Kemppi is a founding member.

-In 2015, Teresa was honoured as a Veuve Clicquot Business Woman of the Year and, in 2017, she was awarded with one of the ten first “Finland 100 Years Medals” by the Finnish Chamber of Commerce.
+In 2015, Teresa was honored as a Veuve Clicquot Business Woman of the Year and, in 2017, she was awarded with one of the ten first “Finland 100 Years Medals” by the Finnish Chamber of Commerce.

 Despite all these roles, most of Teresa’s working time is devoted to the family business.
 Today, Kemppi employs over 800 people across 18 countries and has revenue in excess of 150 million euro.
 Kemppi welding solutions are sold in over 70 countries around the world.
 Teresa and her cousin Antti together with the rest of the family are working to build Kemppi Group into a truly global corporation, employing people and looking after customers around the world.
 As part of this, Kemppi has recently established production facilities in China and has acquired the Italian Trafimet Group.
 The sister company Kempower was founded in 2018 and it has now started to sell its first rapid charging solutions for electric vehicles.
 The demand for such solutions is very high.
 The future looks promising and the Kemppi family plan to use the competencies they have developed in Kemppi over the last 70 years to power the new charging business.